EVPN-VXLAN Configuration

 The x positions can contain any valid hex value.
 For more details on the LAA format, see the IEEE tutorial guide.

 An active gateway IP distributes the same gateway IP across all leaf switches in a fabric to support gateway redundancy and VM movement across racks.
 An active gateway MAC associates a virtual MAC address with an active gateway IP.
-Only a small number of unique virtual MAC assignments may be configured per switch.
-The same active gateway MAC address should be re-used for each active gateway IP assignment.
+Only a small number of unique virtual MAC assignments can be configured per switch.
+The same active gateway MAC address should be reused for each active gateway IP assignment.

 - Configure VSF stacking for server access switches.
 When optional server access switches are present, VSF auto-stacking must be configured when the switches are at their default configuration.
 VSF configuration guidance is available in the HPE Networking Support Portal.
 Enable split detection after the stack is formed.